thiruc21/ARTemis/README.md

     - WebRTC, specifically PeerJs, for in game chat and voice service.
     - Clarifai for image comparision.
 - Difficulties:
-    - Integrating several APIs into the project.
     - Designing a canvas with various features and functions such as the draw tools and autofill.
     - Synchronizing each user to a team canvas, and each team canvas to a game instance/host in concert using websockets.
     - Creating a separate chat system with voice service and intergrating it to the different layers/levels of the application.
+    - Integrating several unfamiliar APIs into the project like clarifai.
     - Allowing a user to host multiple games and have all of those authorative permissions.